Partnership: Partner compensation

 Partner compensation will often be defined by the terms of a partnership agreement.
 Partners who work for the partnership may receive compensation for their labor before any division of profits between partners.

 Equity vs. salaried partners

-In certain partnerships of individuals, particularly law firms and accountancy firms, equity partners are distinguished from salaried partners (or contract or income partners).
+In certain partnerships of individuals, particularly law firms and accounting firms, equity partners are distinguished from salaried partners (or contract or income partners).
 The degree of control which each type of partner exerts over the partnership depends on the relevant partnership agreement.